-A IS FOR ANTIGUA, B IS FOR BARBADOS, B IS FOR BERMUDA, C IS FOR CYPRUS, F IS FOR FIJI, G IS FOR GRENADA, J IS FOR JAMAICA, M IS FOR MALTA, M IS FOR MAURITIUS, N IS FOR NIUE, S IS FOR SAINT LUCIA, S IS FOR SAINT VINCENT AND THE GRENADINES, S IS FOR SAMOA, S IS FOR SINGAPORE, T IS FOR TONGA and T IS FOR TRINIDAD AND TOBAGO
+A IS FOR ANTIGUA and BARBUDA, B IS FOR BARBADOS, B IS FOR BERMUDA, C IS FOR CYPRUS, F IS FOR FIJI, G IS FOR GRENADA, J IS FOR JAMAICA, M IS FOR MALTA, M IS FOR MAURITIUS, N IS FOR NIUE, S IS FOR SAINT LUCIA, S IS FOR SAINT VINCENT AND THE GRENADINES, S IS FOR SAMOA, S IS FOR SINGAPORE, T IS FOR TONGA and T IS FOR TRINIDAD AND TOBAGO

 Hashtags to the max!
 I am so happy this book exists.
 On my quest to read books from all corners of the world, I found it hardest to get my hands on written word from island nations and countries newly liberated from colonialism.
 This books covers the first issue perfectly.
 It is a great primer on some fantastic established writers, and a wonderful introduction to the works of people previously unpublished but hugely promising.
 And to read writers from Tonga, Kiribati and Niue was the best treat.
 The writing is as diverse as could be—the stories, essays and poems delve into the complications wrought on the simple life by colonialism, war, migration, patriarchy, and otherness.
 But at the forefront of it all is the ocean, and the nature that flourishes on its shores: defiant, wild, eternal.